juji-io/datalevin/doc/transact.md

 Rollback from within the transaction can be done with `abort-transact-kv` and `abort-transact`.

-Datalog function such as `transact!` use `with-transaction` internally.
+Datalog functions such as `transact!` use `with-transaction` internally.

 ## Transaction Functions in Datalog Store